Geometry & Trigonometry

 Are coordinate geometry questions in this domain?

-Questions involving the coordinate plane—distance formula, midpoint, slope, equations of circles—appear primarily in the Algebra and Advanced Math domains on the SAT, not in Geometry & Trigonometry.
+Questions involving the coordinate plane—distance formula, midpoint, slope, equations of circles—appear primarily in the Algebra and Advanced Math domains, not in Geometry & Trigonometry.
 This domain focuses on Euclidean geometry, classical angle relationships, and trigonometry.

 What are the most important things to review first?